 Some of the ways you can help:

-Volunteer on a schedule that fits your needs, in a fun, friendly environment with caring staff members.
+Volunteer on a schedule that fits your needs in a fun, friendly environment with caring staff members.

-Step 1: Read the Parental Consent Information.
+Step 1: Read the Blood Donor Educational Materials.

 Step 2: Complete the Parent/Legal Guardian Consent Form.